The SUNY Geneseo Diversity Summit is a full day of diversity-focused sessions hosted by members of the campus community.

-Questions can be directed to the Office of Diversity and Equity (email@example.com).
+Questions can be directed to the Diversity Summit Committee (email@example.com).

 Overview of Previous Diversity Summits

 - Creating an Antiracist Community - March 2, 2021

 Protest by Design: Learning Diversity and Activism from Craftivists

 Craftivism (activism + craft) is the style of protests that originated with Postfeminism.
 The presentation will introduce student to the history of feminist protests from Suffrage to the present.
 The special attention will be on the role of the crafts traditionally associated with femininity such as embroidery and knitting.
 We will discuss how feminists art in the 1970s had a great impact on feminist struggle because it was openly political but also understood by the majority.
 We will then turn to Craftivist strategies and will discuss the power of "soft" or non-violent rebellion using examples of the craftiest actions across the world.
 We will finish with in depth examining two Craftivist protests for comparison: one in the US and one in Ukraine.
 After that we will introduce the participants to the fundamental techniques of crochet to create craftiest tags for creating yarn graffiti.
 If time remains, we will design a site specific action for a campus peaceful protest.

 Processing Feelings and Creating Effective Responses to Racial Remarks from a BIPOC Perspective